awsdocs/aws-datasync-user-guide/doc_source/API_ListTasks.md

 # ListTasks<a name="API_ListTasks"></a>

-Returns a list of all the tasks\.
+Returns a list of the AWS DataSync tasks you created\.

 ## Request Syntax<a name="API_ListTasks_RequestSyntax"></a>